behrmann/mkosi/mkosi/resources/man/mkosi.1.md

   value of the respective `extension-release` file when building a sysext or confext.
 By default the value is set to `initrd system portable`.

+Environment variables starting with `MKOSI__`, i.e. with two underscores after `MKOSI`, are internal to mkosi and are not guaranteed to be backwards compatible, but may be used to work around certain limitations, e.g. in external tools mkosi is calling, but any breakage due to the usage of these variables is not a bug.

+* `MKOSI__CP_PRESERVE_ATTR` controls the attributes that the **cp** command preserves when mkosi is copying trees.
+The defaults is `timestamps,ownership,xattr`.
+This can be used to disable extended attributes in cases where filesystems are unable to handle them.

 # EXAMPLES

 Create and run a raw *GPT* image with *ext4*, as `image.raw`: